 Here is an example of Yoast's SEO page breakdown in WordPress.

-HubSpot also shows you how you're ranking on each of your focused keywords.
-Recently, Hubspot added a SEO strategy tool that allows you to incorporate topic clusters--the latest trend in SEO optimization.
+Finally, Hubspot also has a SEO strategy tool that allows you to incorporate topic clusters--the latest trend in SEO optimization.

-When it comes down to it, you can't blame your SERP rankings on WordPress or HubSpot--you're in charge of incorporating SEO best practices.
-But in my opinion, HubSpot allows you to integrate SEO best practices easily into each of your web pages, while WordPress makes you work a little harder when it comes to SEO optimization.
+When it comes down to it, you can't blame your search performance on WordPress, Squarespace or HubSpot--you're in charge of incorporating SEO best practices.
+But in my opinion, HubSpot allows you to integrate SEO best practices easily and strategically into each of your web pages, while WordPress and Squarespace makes you work a little harder when it comes to SEO optimization.

-WordPress: WordPress does not offer email marketing services.
-But with WordPress you can easily integrate your website and your email marketing platform.
+WordPress does not offer email marketing services, but it does allow some easy integrations with third-party email marketing platforms.
 WordPress works with popular email marketing services, like Mail Chimp and Constant Contact.

 HubSpot's email marketing is very similar to Mail Chimp, Constant Contact and other email marketing services.
 It's simple to create email templates and segment your subscriber lists with HubSpot.
 I really love that you have your email marketing in the same place as your website content so you're not switching between two separate platforms.

-HubSpot: HubSpot offers more insight into your site's marketing and sales analytics.
-With HubSpot, you have all of your analytics from web pages, landing pages, social media, email marketing and CRM all in one place making it easy to create reports on your marketing campaigns.
+HubSpot offers more insight into your site's marketing and sales analytics.
+With HubSpot, you have all of your analytics from web pages, landing pages, social media, email marketing and CRM all in one place, making it easy to create reports on your marketing campaigns.

 Here's a view into HubSpot's Marketing Dashboard